AFTER THE REFERENDUM - PLANNING FOR CHANGE?

 Here in the North, much has been made of plans to devolve powers to local authorities and appoint metro mayors for big areas such as Greater Manchester and Merseyside.
 Meanwhile Theresa May says government remains committed to rebalancing the economy.
 But can the North come up with a 'modern active industrial policy' capable of 'firing on all cylinders' to deliver the jobs, houses and public services that Britain needs?
 If Brexit provided the wake up call, what should the future economic plans look like and who will drive them?

 Hilary Salt, Founder of First Actuarial LLP and recently re-appointed as an independent adviser to the NHS Pension Scheme.

-Rob Killick is the founder and director of the digital agency Clerkswell and also the software company EasySharePoint.
-He is a writer and speaker in his spare time and the author of the economy blog The UK after the recession.
+Rob Killick, Founder and director of the digital agency Clerkswell and software company EasySharePoint.
+Writer, speaker and author of the economy blog The UK after the recession.

 Laird Ryan, urbanist, town planner, editor of OpenDemocracy's LocalismWatch and former chief advisor to Stoke's elected Mayor